littlebutt/streamcpy/python/README.md

 # streamcpy: The Stream Api in Python

-This package contains StreamPy for Python3 version.
-It is only a hint for how to implement StreamPy in C and it is not packed in the StreamPy package.
+This package contains streamcpy for Python3 version.
+It is only a hint for how to implement streamcpy in C and it is not packed in the streamcpy package.
 Currently, these following methods are implemented:

 - [x] filter
 - [x] map